promregator/promregator/docs/config.md

 #### Item property "promregator.targets[].kubernetesAnnotations" (optional)
 Enables support for the de facto standard Kubernetes Prometheus annotations on your CF applications.
 This allows each application to "opt-in" to scraping by specifying the annotation `prometheus.io/scrape: "true"`.
-Annotations support requires a version of Cloud Foundry with the V3 API otherwise this setting will be ignored.
+Annotations support requires a version of Cloud Foundry with the V3 API otherwise configuration validation during startup of promregator fails.

 For an example on deploying an app with these annotations see [here](https://github.com/cloudfoundry/cf-for-k8s-metric-examples).